 As a midwife who attends homebirths, I assist in natural childbirth only.
 I am not a doctor and I am not a nurse.
 I have chosen to practice independently because I do not accept the definition of Midwifery as the practice of Medicine or Nursing.
 I believe that Midwifery, Nursing & Medicine are separate disciplines, and that the laws and health care system need to be corrected to reflect midwifery’s unique role in providing high quality, cost-effective care for mothers and families.
-I believe that every woman who chooses should have access to the Midwives Model of Care™ in the setting of her choice.
+I believe that every person who chooses should have access to the Midwives Model of Care™ in the setting of their choice.

 I have a longtime interest in local food, farmers markets, community gardening, and traditional, whole foods cooking, fermenting and preserving that I bring to my work as a midwife.
 I also practice Ashtanga yoga and my yoga practice is a big influence on my work as a midwife (and vice-versa).
 In May of 2008, I married Martin Wiley, a poet, college professor, writer and all around great guy, who is incredibly supportive of my work as a midwife.
 We had our first child, Itzela, on August 12, 2009 (you can read about the birth here).
 Having a baby myself after years of working as a midwife was both humbling and oh so wonderful!
 It has been such a gift to benefit from the community of families I helped to build as a new mother myself.
 On July 26, 2013 we were blessed to add a son to our family.
 Eliodoro arrived, Itzela cut the cord and our family feels complete!